 Directors of UK Centres for Doctoral Training in Big Data Science meet in Liverpool

 Last year, the UK’s Science and Technology Facilities Council (STFC) invested almost £10million to train the next generation of experts in Big Data Science.
-This allowed a first cohort of around 100 PhD student start at eight different centres distributed across the UK, including LIV.DAT, where 14 students have started in October 2017 in a joint venture between experts from LJMU and the University of Liverpool.
+This allowed a first cohort of around 100 PhD student start at eight different centres distributed across the UK, including LIV.DAT, where 14 students commenced in October 2017 on a joint venture between experts from Liverpool John Moores University and the University of Liverpool.

-A second cohort of students will now start in October 2018.
-In this case of LIV.DAT, around 15 students will again carry out research across all three scientific work packages: Monte Carlo simulations, Machine Learning/High Performance Computing and Data Analysis.
+A second cohort of students will start in October 2018.
+In the case of LIV.DAT, around 15 students will carry out research across all three scientific work packages: Monte Carlo simulations, Machine Learning/High Performance Computing and Data Analysis.